wa120/jqcomp/README.md

 =================

-To make directory by this architecture
+To make the directory by this architecture

      packages/
      └── pkg1/